woctezuma/sample-steam-reviews/README.md

 python word_level_rnn_with_embeddings.py
 ```

+### Further train pre-trained models

+In the aforementioned approaches, the models are trained from scratch ; only the word embeddings are imported.
+Given the fact that my computation resources are limited, [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) (importing pre-trained models and training them on my data) should be worthwhile.
+For this purpose, run the `textgenrnn.ipynb` notebook on Google Colab, which relies on the [`textgenrnn`](https://github.com/minimaxir/textgenrnn) Python package.

 ### Download app details for Artifact and for the top 100 most played games in the past 4 weeks

 If generated reviews look satisfactory, then the next step would be to generate a review given a store description using